kubedb/docs/docs/guides/elasticsearch/elasticsearch-dashboard/kibana/index.md

 es-cluster-token-8tbg6                   kubernetes.io/service-account-token   3      14m
 es-cluster-transport-cert                kubernetes.io/tls                     3      14m
 ```
-Now, we can connect to the database with `es-cluster-auth` which contains the admin level credentials to connect with the database.
+Now, we can connect to the database with the `es-cluster-auth` secret, which holds the `elastic` superuser credentials used to connect with the database.

 ### Accessing Database Through Dashboard